Sleeping in Airports

 Our Dubai Airport Layover Sightseeing article provides more ideas and details.

-A couple things to note: pay to store your bags for up to 12 hours in T1 and T3, and be sure to leave enough time to pick up your bags and process through Security en route to your next flight.
+A couple of things to note: pay to store your bags for up to 12 hours in T1 and T3, and be sure to leave enough time to pick up your bags and process them through Security en route to your next flight.

 5. Freshen up with a shower

-showersIf you’ve just stepped off a long-haul flight, a shower may be just what you want.
+showersYou may want a shower if you’ve just stepped off a long-haul flight.
 Free showers are located in Terminals 1 and 3, though their cleanliness may be debatable.
 If you’re springing for entry to an airport lounge, look for ones with shower facilities included.
 The Health Club between Terminals 1 and 3 also provides a shower-only package if you don’t want to pay for a fuller-service package.

 6. Unwind at the spa